 Contains fillers and binders.
 A few older women claimed the product grew unwanted hair on the face.

 If you’re considering purchasing a biotin supplement, you’ve come to the right place.
-We've put together a shopping guide to give you more information about biotin and why a supplement might be right for you.

 What is biotin and what does it do?

 Biotin is used by enzymes to break down fatty acids, glucose, and amino acids.
 It plays a role in other biological functions, including gene regulation and cell communication.
 The biotin found in food is usually bound to protein, but free-form biotin is common, too.
 Protein-bound biotin is processed in the intestines, which break apart the protein to free the biotin for absorption by the body.

 Biotin is often advertised as a supplement to improve hair growth as well as strengthen hair and nails.
 Biotin reacts with enzymes to create the protein keratin, which forms part of the structure of hair.
 Increased biotin can help slow or prevent hair loss and strengthen the hair shaft itself.

 While biotin deficiencies that require medical intervention are rare, a lack of biotin isn’t unheard of.
 The symptoms may include the following:

 Thinning hair (which progresses to an overall loss of body hair)

 Scaly, red rash around eyes, nose, and mouth

 One or several of these symptoms alone doesn’t mean you have a biotin deficiency because each can be a symptom of other illnesses.